tdarum/deploymentBankCampaign/README.md

 ## Introduction
-This repo covering the local deployment and cl
+This repo covering the local deployment and cloud deployment of the model

 ## Local Deployment using streamlit
 This streamlit deploy is using catboost model result.
 The model that is used in